DW743 Flip Over Saw From DeWALT

 - Everyone on site will want to 'borrow' it!

-What are the alternatives to the DW743 flip over saw?
+What are the Alternatives to the DW743?

 Arguably the main competitor to the DW743 flip over saw is the LF1000 saw from Makita.
 It cannot be denied that Makita's pedigree as a premium tool manufacturer is first rate but as the new kid on the block it still has to prove its longevity in this writers opinion.
 The Makita LF1000 is slightly smaller and lighter than the DW743 flip over saw but arguably the specifications between the two saws are very close.
 The writer openly admits that he has only operated this saw at trade shows and has no direct experience of its particular merits on site.
 However, if it performs like the writers Makita jigsaw and cordless drills, the DW743 faces some stiff competition from the relative newcomer from Makita.